Hispanic and Latino (ethnic categories): Academic reception

 Davila expands on the ramifications of the mass media's dominant use of Latino or Hispanic to categorize this demographic, "... the extent to which assertions of cultural differences intersect with dominant norms of American citizenship that give preeminence to white, monolingual, middle-class producers of and contributors to a political body defined in national terms.
 My concern is ... with how notions of citizenship, belonging, and entitlement are directly intertwined and predicated on dominant U.S. nationalist categories.
 Such categories conflate race, culture, and language with nationality, establishing the hierarchies and coordinates against which cultural and linguistic differences are ultimately evaluated (Ong 1999; Williams 1989).
 It is therefore these hierarchies that frame the discourses of Latinidad channeled in the media, as well as the media's treatment of language and what it may potentially communicate to and about Latino's claim to belonging, and in what terms they may or may not be within the political community of the United States."
 Consequently, this may leave issues, concerns, and topics relevant to this demographic left unheard, discussed and addressed.
 They are left invisible, therefore not only conflating the cultural differences, but also marginalizing them for the sake of convenience and marketability to the mass media.
 However, this is not to say this is a monolithic issue.
 Instead, this further gives incentive for the demographic to create a space in which they can transform these notions where the representations are more diverse, complex and authentic.

-Not everyone rejects the terms and in fact feel that this idea of Latinidad is taken for granted.
-G. Christina Mora, author and UC Berkeley sociologist professor emphasizes the importance of the Hispanic term.
-In her book, "Making Hispanics: How Activists, Bureaucrats, and Media Constructed a New American" she explains the origins of the term and how it positively unites Hispanics.
-The term officially came into existence through United States government but it was due to an activist movement.
-Before this term, groups such as Mexicans, Cubans, and Puerto Ricans were only accounted for in census data as "white".
-The lack of specific data tied to Hispanics failed to show their social circumstance and therefore could not create necessary changes.
-There was no data to back up that they were significantly being affected by poverty, discrimination, and disadvantageous education.
-Without data, Hispanics would not receive adequate funding to change their circumstances and future.
-Due to the activism on behalf of Chicano and Puerto Rican individuals, there is data that supports and unites a group towards social equality.